Rafaellcx/geo-polygons-symfony/README.md

 that integrates geospatial functionalities.
 The goal is to create an API that interacts with a PostgreSQL database with the PostGIS extension, providing endpoints for the manipulation and querying of geospatial data.
-Created some items like Contracts, Seeders, Dependency Injection, Docker in Laravel 10.

 ## Objectives: